Victorian House Renovation – 14 Steps You Must Follow

 You can choose any style for your new kitchen and still highlight the original features in your Victorian home.

-Details like cornices, alcoves, and chimney breasts can be incorporated into your new kitchen, giving it a unique character.
+Details like cornices, alcoves, and the chimney breast can be incorporated into your new kitchen, giving it a unique character.
+The chimney breast, a traditional architectural feature in Victorian homes, was often the original location for a wood stove and can serve as a striking focal point in your kitchen design.

 BPM3081-Victorian-Penthouse-London-Chiswick-Entrance-Arch-Sign_scaled_smudged_Y.jpeg